 Agua Boa was named one of the top ten fly fishing lodges in the world by Forbes.
 70-percent of our anglers repeat this trip!
 The Lodge has access to 100-miles of the Agua Boa River.
 Land 20 to 50+ peacock bass per day--some will be huge.
 We've hosted trips here for 17-straight years.
 Join our 2021 and 2022 Hosted Weeks.

 BRAZIL Peacock Bass, Payara, Arapaima...

 Brazil Fishing Trips

-Great news for Brazil: Visitors from the US, Canada, Australia, and Japan are no longer required to have a Brazilian Visa to enter the country.
-This will make it a lot easier for anglers traveling to Brazil for peacock bass, arapaima, wolffish, and more.
+Brazil no longer requires a VISA: Visitors from the US, Canada, Australia, and Japan are no longer required to have a Brazilian Visa to enter the country.

 Fly or lure fish the headwaters of the Novo River in the Xeriuini River Preserve, a remote area over 100 miles from the closest village.
 Target peacock bass and jungle species and stay in air-conditioned floating cabins.